What You Should Know About Smoke Alarm Systems for Your Business

 A smoke alarm detects smoke and sounds an audible, sometimes visual, warning.
 This self-contained, all-in-one device is typically used in residential settings—and sometimes in business settings—as an important first line of defense against fires.
 Smoke alarms are suited for situations where you want the alarm to sound in a small radius.
 They are an ideal fit for individual apartments where every incident (burnt toast, etc.) that produces smoke does not need to trigger a building-wide alarm and evacuation.

 Unlike smoke alarms, smoke detectors must connect to a fire alarm control panel—they aren’t standalone devices.
 Their job is to detect smoke and activate other parts of the fire protection system.
-Smoke detectors can trigger alarms locally or throughout the building, close doors, alert emergency services, and much more.
+Smoke detectors can trigger alarms locally or throughout the building and then close doors, alert emergency services, and much more.

 The fire alarm control panel can have programming that sets a range of parameters for the detector (time delay, sensitivity, etc.) and may include algorithms to limit the risk of unwanted alarms.
 Smoke detectors are often used in common areas of residential complexes and throughout government, commercial, healthcare, and industrial buildings.